 Hair loss and heart disease are connected - a fact confirmed by a Japanese study.
 But could calcification be the reason why this connection exists?

 This article reviews the Japanese study and suggests that calcification might be causing both conditions.

-Hair loss (male pattern baldness) can be quite a complicated condition with many studies over the years appearing to show connections between it and all sorts of other things ranging from your genes to lifestyle factors.
+Hair loss (male pattern baldness) has proven itself to be highly complicated, with many studies over the years appearing to show connections it might have with all sorts of things ranging from certain genes to lifestyle factors.